Meeting and surpassing all audience expectations every day.

 You know, speaking of reassembling the Soviet Union, don't doubt me.

-And of course, Obama let him.
+And of course, Obama led him.

 If you recall, Obama ended up praising Putin for invading Georgia.

-And Putin has done the same thing, and he's done it without troops.
+And he's done it without troops.

 He's done it in Belarus, doing it now in Ukraine.

-And there's stuff going on in the Ukraine.
+And there's stuff going on in Ukraine.

 You watch.

-You've got the Ukrainian people are standing up there protesting or demanding their freedom.
+You've got the Ukrainian people standing up.

 They've got this former female president released from prison.